kimrgrey/meeting_rooms/README.md

 ## Installation

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-Run `bundle exec meeting_rooms` to use the gem in this directory, ignoring other installed copies of this gem.
+Run `bundle exec meeting_rooms` to use the gem in this directory.

 ## Usage